xsrf/easyeda-svg-import/readme.md

 Issues
 ------
 To be fair, I wrote this for a single usecase: Importing procedurally generated SVGs from [OpenSCAD](https://www.openscad.org/) into EasyEDA.
 And it works fine.

-So far, you cannot import as *Board Outline*.
-Selecting *Board Outline* as Layer just won't work properly.